ElGuapo322/real-estate-app/README.md

-Use `npm run dev` to start application
+Use `npm run dev` to start application"# real-estate-app"